A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 — some types of fish (sprats, sardines, sprat, cod, pike perch, pike);

-- salt, because it retains fluid in the tissues and prevents the excretion of uric acid compounds through the kidneys.
+- salt, since it retains fluid in the tissues and prevents the excretion of uric acid compounds through the kidneys.

-Jelly, sauces, meat and fish broths should be excluded from the diet, because.
-50% of purines, when boiled, go into the broth.
-You should not abuse products that have a stimulating effect on the nervous system (coffee, cocoa, strong tea, spicy snacks, spices).
-Even small amounts of alcohol can impair uric acid excretion, and low levels of the enzyme alcohol dehydrogenase in children with NAD increase the risk of alcohol dependence.
+Jellied meat, sauces, meat and fish broths should be excluded from the diet, because 50% of purines pass into the broth when boiled.
+You should not abuse foods that have a stimulating effect on the nervous system (coffee, cocoa, strong tea, spicy snacks, spices).
+Even small doses of alcohol can impair the excretion of uric acid, and low levels of the enzyme alcohol dehydrogenase in children with NAD increases the risk of developing alcohol dependence.

 — milk and dairy products;

-- fruits, berries (apples, except Antonovka, watermelon, grapes, apricots, peaches, pears, plums, cherries, oranges);
+— fruits, berries (apples, except Antonovka, watermelon, grapes, apricot, peach, pear, plum, cherries, oranges);

 - forest and walnuts;